MiguelTedesco/Blog-Angular/readme.txt

-Simple task for an angula blog. 🧨
+Simple task for an angular blog. 🧨